 WHAT TO EXPECT

 Our Sunday service is called the Divine Liturgy, during which we pray and worship together, and celebrate the joy of the resurrection of our Lord Jesus Christ.
-A Greeter will welcome you when you arrive, and give you a book with the text and music for our service.
+A Greeter will welcome you when you arrive, and give you a book with the text for our service.
 Don't worry about losing your way in the book; just ask the person next to you what page you're on.
 They'll be glad to help you.

 While all of our services are in English, we are a multi-ethnic parish, with people from all over the world joining together for worship.
 We also have a wide range of ages, from newborn babies to young adults to seniors.
 Your family is sure to feel at home here, and your children will make some new friends.

 WHICH DENOMINATION ARE YOU A PART OF?